xbelanch/Arch4T440P/arch_4_t440p_installation.md

 if does not exists, the system may be booted in BIOS, so you need to reboot, enter to Thinkpad Setup (F1) / Startup and set UEFI/Legacy Boot to UEFI Only and save and reboot again.

-### Update System Clock

-Check the current zone defined for the system:

-    # timedatectl status

-If system clock is not synchronized and NTP is inactive, run this command that ensures the system clock is accurate:

-	# timedatectl set-ntp true

-Second find your time zone:

-    # timedatectl list-timezones

-And then set it up.
-In my case would be:

-    # timedatectl set-timezone Europe/Madrid

-Check it again to ensure everything is right as expected.

 ###  Internet Connection

-If you're not connected, follow one of these steps:
+Before to do anything you need to connect the machine outside of your cave.
+If you're not connected, follow one of these steps, otherwise jump to System Clock section.

 #### Wired (TODO)